sara-nl/griddocs/source/Pages/Advanced/grid_certificates.rst

 * do the key and the certificate file go together?
 * when does the certificate expire?
-* what is the DN of the certificate?
+* what is the subject or DN (Distinguished Name) of the certificate?

 Using the ``openssl`` command, you can find out the details of your certificates and keys.